scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 degree.
 We also note that the normalization of the spherical harmonics used in [Ben81]_ does not include the Cordon Shortley phase convention.
-Since we are applying the Wigner-D matrices to generate rotations, it is conventient to use that convention,
+Since we are applying the Wigner-D matrices to generate rotations, it is convenient to use that convention,

 .. math::
    :type: equation